brockjohnsondata/brockjohnsondata.Github.io/education.md

 ### Conclusion
 To recap our analyses from this data set, economic status does have some influence on both high school graduating % and college attendance.
 Perhaps the governing bodies should look into providing more funding and more help to improve these numbers.
 Class size does not play any role in college attendance %.
 I recommend not investing more money in more schools for that reason.
 And finally, the top 3 districts in 4th grade math ought to help the bottom 25% districts who fall below the 50% proficiency threshold.

 Thank you for reading all of this.
-If you have any questions feel free to comment below or connect with me Brock Johnson (link2) on LinkedIn.
+If you have any questions feel free to comment below or connect with me [Brock Johnson]Brock Johnson (https://www.linkedin.com/in/n-brock-johnson/) on LinkedIn.

 I am looking for new opportunities in the data world, so if you hear of any or are in the market please reach out, thanks!